 But you’ll probably be happier with a wooden build when it’s all done if you just pay the extra 20% over cost and enjoy the sheer magnificence that some of these designs evoke.

 But getting back to the metal vs wood barndominium debate…

-Wooden barndos can also provide a certain awe-inspiring open space in the great rooms, with soaring 14 foot ceilings — or higher — and balconies or loft areas than can overlook goings-on down below.
+Wooden barndos can also provide a certain awe-inspiring open space in the great rooms, with soaring 14-foot ceilings — or higher — and balconies or loft areas that can overlook goings-on down below.
 And without a doubt, they have much more curb appeal.

 Contacting Builders: What To Ask When Building a Barndominium

 When contacting both wood and metal barndominium builders about pricing, one of the first questions you might ask is, “Does your price include an engineered foundation?”

 What’s that?
 You don’t know what that is?
 It means the soil underlying the slab has been inspected by someone who understands the geophysical properties of your particular home site and can verify that your soil will support the concrete slab that will be poured.
 It also means that it is of the highest quality and able to support the weight of both your structure and any large objects.
 A Caterpillar tractor, for example, that you might need to store in your shop.

 Another good question might be: “Does your price include windows and doors — and if so, do I get to pick out the ones I want?”

 Some barndominium frame erectors include doors and windows in their price, along with an engineered foundation, saving you money, time and ensuring your barndo is off to a good start.